 The problem may stem from not knowing where to get started with AI/ML sales technology.
 Below are a few ways companies can use artificial intelligence and machine learning to fuel sales performance and revenue growth.

 How Xactly Applies Artificial Intelligence / Machine Learning (AI/ML) for Sales Organizations

-- Annual Quota: There are a number of things to take into account including prior year numbers, similar sized companies and likelihood of attaining revenue based on current headcount.
+- Annual Quota: This should be built around historical data, including prior year numbers, similar-sized companies, and the likelihood of attaining revenue based on current headcount.
 Does turnover impact this?
 AI can help provide a recommendation for this value.

 - Monthly Seasonality Setting: How much can you expect individual reps and an organization to attain?
 This can be driven by AI.

 - Sales Rep Attrition: Is someone at risk of leaving?
 Is that a top performer or a rep who isn’t performing but has no plans of leaving the organization?
 AI can help identify at-risk employees and give insight into how to best motivate them to stay or perform better.

 All of these scenarios can be addressed by AI /ML alongside your automated sales processes.
 When you implement intelligent solutions, you gain a competitive advantage that identifies hidden opportunities, stimulates revenue growth, and improves sales planning.
 The smarter your sales organization is, the more successful your team will be.